 - Meeting with interested neighbors to help them get started.

 - Providing examples of neighborhood questionnaires to identify neighborhood needs and interests.

 - Exploring a variety of approaches and connect to other local villages

 - Helping identify existing resources and connections to them.

-- Providing guidance to roll out and sustain your village or N2N initiative.
+- Providing guidance to roll out and sustain your village.